Former volunteers dish on their time in Uganda

 Kristen Usher, September 2014

-“I was placed at a local children’s home.
+“I was placed at a local primary school and day care.
 While there, I taught some English lessons for the Primary 7 upcoming exam, read aloud picture books, taught some world studies on continents and various cultures, shared songs/dances/active games, played soccer, helped in the garden and shared love with every one there!
 Most of the activities organically came about, I prepared less and just brought materials/books I knew I would use.
 We made paper airplanes, origami, used stickers, colored, played tic tac toe and used alphabet matching cards.

 Spend as much time as possible sitting with, talking to or doing chores with the kids.
 Even if they don’t speak to you at first, it is how I got to know them so well.
 Learn each child’s name if possible.
 They love to be called by their own names.
 Ask to help with the cooking or in the garden, it is a great learning experience and the kids seem to love seeing volunteers help out like that!”